liponan/blog.ponan.li/_posts/2018-07-08-taiwan-wedding-trend-end-of-year.markdown

 Author: Po-Nan Li

-The other day I was chatting with my wife and both of us felt that they have been so many people either attending a wedding or themselves getting married lately at the end of the year.
+The other day I was chatting with my wife and both of us felt that there have been so many people either attending a wedding or themselves getting married lately at the end of the year.
-As a researcher, I absolutely cannot say it's just my feeling; instead, I should try to find some evidence to back this conjecture!
+As a researcher, I definitely cannot say it's just my feeling; instead, I should try to find some evidences to back this conjecture!
 After some simple research by googling, I quickly find this [very nice webpage](https://www.moi.gov.tw/stat/chart.aspx?ChartID=S0703) by Taiwanese government's Department of Statistics, Ministry of Interior, which, surprisingly, includes a basic visualization feature.
 With the help of this online tool, we instantly prove that indeed that the marriage trend in Taiwan is like a periodic function and hits peaks at every year's end.